lzr5198/lzr5198.github.io/_teaching/2024-spring-comp2611.md

 location: "Hong Kong SAR"
 ---

-Teaching assistant that hosts the lab sessions to give students hands-on experience of Logism.
+Worked as a teaching assistant that hosts lab sessions to give students hands-on experience of Logism.